juhakaup/WFC_dungeon_gen/documentation/implementation.md

 ## Time and space coplexity
 I tested map initialization and solving separately.
-As defined in the definition, the time complexity is O(n).
-The initilization stays linear through most of the test range.
+The initilization stays linear through most of the test range as expected.
 The map generation times start to increase after 40x40 tile map.
-In the end, the processing time has more than doubled.
-This is with a map consisting of 25 000 objects, this could be just memory issue as the tiles are selected in random order.
+In the end the processing time has more than doubled.
+Solving the map uses a priority queue, with time complexity of O(n log(n)).
+Although the number of operations per tile should stay the same while solving the map, the tiles are placed on the queue at the beginning of the solving process so this would bring the time complexity to O(n log(n)).
+Most of the data is stored and operated on in fixed size arrays.
+The priority queues should stay relatively small and certainly not exceed any multiple of n.
+So the space complexity is O(n).
 ```
 Testing map initialization
 10000 10 x 10 maps initialized in   3721.450 ms. That is 37.215 ms per 10000 tiles.